biodiversity-cz/ELN-examples/README.md

 >
 > s6-sudoc: fatal: unable to get exit status from server: Operation timed out"

 is OK, the initialization is running and you have to wait.
-I first restarted the containers in this stat - such an action led to a running instance, but with incomplete data in db tables - especially the "Default team" item in *teams* table, which makes the whole app impossible to use.
+I first restarted the containers in this state - such an action led to a running instance, but with incomplete data in db tables - especially the "Default team" item missing in *teams* table, which makes the whole app impossible to use.

 Therefore - wait and periodically check logs ```docker logs elabftw``` until you reach this message:
 > ✓ Installation successful!
 You can now start using your eLabFTW instance.